idio-lang/DIPS/source/implementing-idio/idio-allocator.rst

-So if you request 20 bytes, say, you'll get passed into the 64 byte bucket chain (your 20 bytes plus another 16-odd of overhead etc. takes you beyond a 32 byte bucket), 200 bytes into the 256 bucket chain (as the added overhead bytes don't bump us into the next bucket).
+So if you request 20 bytes, say, you'll get passed into the 64 byte bucket chain (your 20 bytes plus another 16-odd of overhead etc. takes you beyond a 32 byte bucket); a 200 byte request goes into the 256 bucket chain (as the added overhead bytes don't bump us into the next bucket).

 The overhead is a bit vague as it is a fixed size header, a fixed sized range marker and some padding.